ebru/notes-from-the-day/README.md

 **What is the relation between Docker and Kubernetes?**

 Kubernetes is a container orchestration system for Docker containers and uses pods which include one container or more.
-Kubernetes is a tool that coordinates and schedules containes, solves how different containers communicate each other and how can container instances be scaled.
+Kubernetes is a tool that coordinates and schedules containers, solves how different containers communicate with each other and how can container instances be scaled.

 **What is the difference between imperative and declarative deployments?**

 In imperative deployments, you say what to do, decide on current states and all steps to do.
 In declarative deployments, you say what you need in a config file and a tool does it for you.
-(Like master in k8s.)
+(Like the master in k8s.)
 It is done somehow and you do not care about previous steps.

 ---